Stabilisation of the kneecap

 We will give you physiotherapy exercises and you can take over-the-counter painkillers to help with any pain.

-If you have had tibial tubercle transfer (TTT): you won't be able to put any weight on your leg for four to six weeks.
-You will need to wear a leg brace for at least four weeks.
+If you have had tibial tubercle transfer (TTT): you won’t be able to put any weight on your leg for four to six weeks.
+You will need to wear a knee brace for at least four weeks.
 The cut bone itself takes about three months to heal, and it can be six to twelve months before full strength is restored.

 Book an appointment today